 </example>

 In this example, the Choice element specifies the i1:foo attribute.
 The namespace of this attribute is declared as ignorable at the parent AlternateContent element.
-This document is conformant, but would be non-conformant if the i1 namespace was not ignorable.
-[EDITORIAL NOTE: What happens when this namespace is understood?] end example]
+This document is conformant, but would be non-conformant if the i1 namespace was not ignorable. end example]

 Fallback Element